 I joined the faculty of East Asian Studies at the UA after twelve years at Washington State University.
-I am an Associate Professor of Chinese History and the UNESCO Chair of Environmental History in the University of Arizona’s Department of East Asian Studies.
+I am a Professor of Chinese History and the UNESCO Chair of Environmental History in the University of Arizona’s Department of East Asian Studies.
 I also am the the Director of the Global Studies Program here at the UA.

 My research interests lay at the confluence of environmental history and the history of technological change in modern China, particularly after 1949.
 More specifically, my research focuses on long-term continuity and change in China’s water management on the North China Plain.
 My publications include Engineering the State: The Huai River and Reconstruction in Nationalist China (Routledge 2002), State and Economy in Republican China: A Handbook for Scholars (Harvard 2001), and The Yellow River: The Problem of Water in Modern China (Harvard 2015).
 My work has been supported by grants from the National Science Foundation, the National Endowment for the Humanities, the Mellon Foundation, the American Philosophical Society, and the Institute for Advanced Studies at Princeton.